Modifying sugar intake is part of most diet plans for my fitness clients.

 “Added sugar consumption increases heart disease risk factors such as obesity, high blood pressure, and inflammation.
 High-sugar diets have been linked to an increased risk of heart disease.”

 Research by NIH shows the direct link between added sugars and chronic diseases, particularly hypertension, diabetes, and obesity .

 The good news is that research by the National Institute of Health supports that reducing sugar intake can proportionally reduce the risk of chronic diseases; the more sugar you eliminate, the more significant reduction in risk .

 Age is not just a number, but harmful compounds called advanced glycation end products (AGEs), created when sugar in the blood attaches to protein, can affect your appearance.

-While AGEs are a part of the normal aging process, excessive levels can lead to premature wrinkles and other aging-related skin properties .
+According to NIH, while AGEs are a part of the normal aging process, excessive levels can lead to premature wrinkles and other aging-related skin properties .

 5. Harms the Liver

 Excessive glucose ingestion can result in a build-up of fatty acids in the liver, which can damage your liver similarly to alcohol and lead to a condition called non-alcoholic fatty liver disease (NAFLD).